Take a class

 In it, you will be guided by an expert teacher and experienced quilter Hazel Wainwright to learn everything you need to know for future quilting projects: fabric choice; accurate cutting; piecing and pressing; design aspects; layering, quilting and binding.

 Hazel has taught this course for many years.
 She has superb problem-solving advice for practically every issue a beginner encounters.
 The class always starts on a Saturday, continues the following Friday evening, and finishes the next day (Saturday).
 This format gives students adequate time to learn and hone their skills by completing a baby quilt from start to finish, from choosing fabric to the final stitches on the binding.
-You will be so proud of what you accomplish!
+You will be so proud of what you can accomplish!

 Beginner’s Quilting